Whatever your age and ability there is an opportunity to learn through the medium of Welsh in Newport at any stage of life.

 Read about applying for a school place in Newport

-Newport City Council maintains three Welsh-medium primary schools across the city.
+Newport City Council maintains four Welsh-medium primary schools across the city.

 Young people 11-18

-Newport’s first Welsh-medium secondary school, Ysgol Gyfun Gwent Is Coed, opened 1 September 2016 for Year 7 pupils and will expand each year until fully operational.
+Newport’s first Welsh-medium secondary school, Ysgol Gyfun Gwent Is Coed, opened 1 September 2016.

 Some modules of selected courses can be studied bilingually at Coleg Gwent.